Explore the most common ways that companies organize their customer success teams and use our helpful org chart to get started quickly.

 We’re moving down one level in the customer success org chart now to the manager and specialist level.
 Each of these roles is one step closer to the customer, serving either as the direct point of contact in their respective department, as the direct manager of those points of contact, or as a mix of the two.

-We’ve covered some of the most likely leadership roles for a customer success team, but there’s still plenty to decide about how your specific business should structure things.
+We’ve covered some of the most likely leadership roles for a customer success management team, but there’s still plenty to decide about how your specific business should structure things.
 Consider these tips if you need inspiration or insights.

 It’s typical in customer success for the head or VP of success to report directly to the CEO.
 But this isn’t always the best structure.
 CEOs have to balance diverse needs across every business area (not to mention the board and shareholders) and may not have the bandwidth to analyze and direct on CS issues.